amgb20/MLMI-MPhil-Thesis-MACE/README.md

 ## TODO List

 ### Coding

+Coding notes can be accessed in [Tutorial Notes](Notes/Tutorials/T03-MACE-Theory.md)
 - [ ] [MACE GitHub Repository](https://github.com/ACEsuit/mace) — try to look through the code and train a MACE-small on a subset of a dataset.

 ### Reading